 Australia is an enormous country with huge climatic variation, but summer tends to be warm or hot wherever you go.
-While popular cities like Sydney and Melbourne 'only' see average high temperatures of around 78° F (25° C), it's not unusual for them to experience heatwaves with temperatures of more than 100° F (37° C).
-At these times, locals and visitors alike flock to the beaches; fortunately, there are many excellent options around all of the main cities (with the exception of inland cities like Canberra and Alice Springs!)
-Coastal cities are also much more humid than inland ones, so this can make relatively lower temperatures feel more uncomfortable.
+While popular cities like Sydney and Melbourne see average high temperatures of around 78°F (25°C), it's not unusual for them to experience heatwaves with temperatures of more than 100°F (37°C).
+Coastal locales are also much more humid than inland ones, making relatively lower temperatures feel more uncomfortable.

-In Australia, 'south' doesn't automatically mean cooler temperatures in the summer, as southern cities like Melbourne and Adelaide can get very hot, and inland Victoria and South Australia have broken heat records.
-But the southern island of Tasmania, Australia's only island state, is significantly cooler in summer.
-It's surrounded by sea and has mountains inland.
-Although it does get hot, and has suffered from devastating bush fires in recent years, if you can only travel to Australia in the Southern Hemisphere summer and aren't a fan of scorching temperatures, Tasmania is a good option.
-The average January high in Hobart, Tasmania's capital, is 70° F (21° C).
+Southern cities like Melbourne and Adelaide can get very hot, and inland Victoria and South Australia have broken heat records.
+But the southern island of Tasmania, Australia's only island state, is significantly cooler in summer—though it does get hot and has suffered from devastating bush fires in recent years.
+The average January high in Hobart, Tasmania's capital, is 70°F (21°C).

-Domestic airfares also tend to be more expensive in January, or need to be booked well in advance if you're on a limited budget.
-Accommodation around the New Year period should also be booked far ahead of time.
+Domestic airfares are also more expensive this month or must be booked well in advance if you're on a limited budget.
+Accommodation around the New Year period should also be booked far ahead.

 Where to Go

-If you do want to venture to northern areas in January, be aware that you won't be able to swim in the sea in many places because of the presence of deadly box jellyfish.
-In north Queensland and northern Western Australia, they linger from November to May.
-These aren't just 'ordinary' jellyfish that will give you an uncomfortable sting: box jellyfish can kill an adult within minutes.
-Other nasty, but slightly less deadly, jellyfish are also present.
+If you want to venture to northern areas this month, be aware that you won't be able to swim in the sea in many places because of the presence of deadly box jellyfish.
+They linger from November to May in north Queensland and northern Western Australia.
+Other nasty but slightly less deadly jellyfish are also present.

 What to Do

-If you love lazing on a beach or water sports, January is a great time to be in Australia.
-City beaches in Sydney (Bondi, Manly) and Melbourne (St. Kilda) are convenient if you're staying in the city as they're just steps from big-city facilities yet have (perhaps surprisingly) clean waters and sands.
+January is a great time to be in Australia if you love water sports or lazing on a beach.
+City beaches in Sydney (Bondi, Manly) and Melbourne (St. Kilda) are convenient if you're staying in the city as they're just steps from big-city facilities yet have clean waters and sands.
 New South Wales and Victoria have a long and beautiful coastline, so if you'd prefer a more remote or small-town beach destination, there are many options.

-Aside from beaches, lovers of the outdoors can enjoy hiking or gentle sightseeing in the Blue Mountains west of Sydney, the highlands of inland New South Wales and the Australian Capital Territory/Canberra, and Tasmania.
-You don't have to go far off the beaten path to spot famous Australian wildlife like kangaroos—in fact, it's not uncommon to see them lounging on the lawn of a house in Australia's bush capital, Canberra!
+Aside from beaches, outdoor lovers can enjoy hiking or gentle sightseeing in the Blue Mountains west of Sydney, the highlands of inland New South Wales and the Australian Capital Territory/Canberra, and Tasmania.
+You don't have to go far off the beaten path to spot famous Australian wildlife like kangaroos—it's not uncommon to see them lounging on the lawn of a house in Australia's bush capital, Canberra.
 For rugged, long-distance trekking, you can't beat Tasmania.
-Almost half of the island is protected national park or reserve land.
+Almost half of the island is a protected national park or reserve land.

 And, of course, if you want to enjoy big-city attractions with a bit of air conditioning, the museums, galleries, shops and restaurants, theme parks, zoos, and aquariums of Australia's cities are top-notch.